databrary/policies/agreement.md

 Additionally, Authorized Investigators agree to:

 - Comply with their Institution's policies on the conduct of research.
-- Have completed research ethics training that meets the Institution's standards.
+- Complete research ethics training addressing human subjects policy and issues that meets the Institution's standards.
-- Keep your contact information and Institutional affiliation current on Databrary.
+- Keep contact information and Institutional affiliation current on Databrary.
-- Not share or disclose their login information with anyone.
+- Not share or disclose login information.
 - Cite all Databrary resources used in their scholarly work using Databrary's suggested format.
 - Share data with Databrary only in accordance with permission granted by subjects.
 Authorized Investigators must have the right to share with Databrary any data they contribute; no other entity or individual should have ownership rights that prevent an Investigator from contributing data to Databrary.
 Authorized Investigators must obtain the necessary approvals required by their Institution for contributing data.

 When contributing data, Authorized Investigators agree to:

 - Seek, secure, and maintain permission to conduct research from the entity that governs research at the Authorized Investigator's Institution, and faithfully represent to Databrary information about any research approval status if requested.
 - Receive approval from the entity that governs research at the Institution to ask depicted individuals or their legal parent or guardian for permission to share data in Databrary.
 - Ensure that depicted individuals document their wishes about data sharing by signing copies of the appropriate Databrary Release documents or through other equivalent means.
-- Share identifiable information (including HIPAA or other protected data, as appropriate) according to the terms of the participant release.
+- Share identifiable information (including HIPAA or other protected or sensitive data, as appropriate) according to the terms of the participant release.
 - For any identifiable information, provide information to Databrary about the release level permitted that respects the wishes of depicted individuals.
 - Exercise professional judgment in determining what to share.

 Authorized Investigators may authorize other users as their Affiliates.
 Authorized Investigators assume the responsibility for choosing Affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
 Authorized Investigators agree to be responsible for the conduct of Affiliates that they select

 **_______ Initials of AOR**

+**_______ Initials of Authorized Investigator**

 <div style="display:none;">